-Your patients differ from one another in various ways and they shouldn’t be treated like cookie-cutter versions of one another.
-There is no one-fix-all solution, therefore a treatment that works for one patient could be useless for another.
-They should always feel special when they come to you for their aesthetic needs.
-Get to know each individual and create a stronger relationship.
-You need to offer your customers an exceptional experience from the time they reach out to you until they have completed their treatment and aftercare.
+Your patients should always feel special when they come to you for their aesthetic needs.
+Offer your customers an exceptional experience from the time they reach out to you until they have completed their treatment and aftercare.
+The most successful practitioners treat every patient as if they are the only patient.
+Get to know each individual to create a stronger relationship.
 Recognizing each patient’s unique needs and providing solutions to meet those needs will create a good reputation and return customers.

 Only Thinking About The Money

 You should not be an aesthetic practitioner—or frankly, any type of medical professional—if you are only in it for the money.
 This field is about helping people and boosting their confidence through their appearance.
 Performing treatments based on the price tag without truly knowing and investing in your patients’ wellbeing can create a lot of risks and cause serious health issues for patients.
 Not to mention legal problems that will tarnish your image.
 If they can afford an expensive treatment, they can probably afford a good lawyer.

 When you’re starting a practice or a new service, it’s natural to want to accept everyone who comes through the door.
 Seasoned professionals know that this could hurt, rather than help you, in the long run.